Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: ON, display message when both are on.
 			"Ability Message"				"0"

-			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// The Super Tank has this many chances out of 100.0% to trigger the ability.
 			// --
-			// Minimum: 1 (Greatest chance)
+			// Minimum: 0.1 (Lowest chance)
-			// Maximum: 9999999999 (Less chance)
+			// Maximum: 100.0 (Highest chance)
-			"Restart Chance"				"4"
+			"Restart Chance"				"33.3"

 			// Enable the Super Tank's claw/rock attack.
 			// --